Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 5. Webster Falls

 Webster Falls is one of the well-known falls in Hamilton.
 Webster Falls is a classic, curtain-style phenomenon, with waters falling from 22 meters.
 It is just as stunning in the winter as it is in the summer.
-In fact, you may get a better view in the winter, since this attraction is so popular during the warmer months.
-This frozen area offers tranquility and stunning images of icy formations that are well worth the trip.
+In fact, you may get a better view in the winter since this attraction is so popular during the warmer months.
+This frozen area offers tranquillity and stunning images of icy formations that are well worth the trip.

 Address: Harvest Rd, Dundas